single-cell-data/SOMA/brainstorming.md

 ## Metadata

-All SOMA objects may be annotated with a small amount of metadata:
+All SOMA objects may be annotated with a small amounts of metadata.
+Metadata for any SOMA object is a `string`-keyed map of values.
+Metadata values are Arrow primitive types, Arrow strings and Arrow arrays.

-- `metadata` (map[string, simple]) - user metadata, specified as string-keyed mapping to any [**simple**](#type-definitions-used-in-this-document) type (e.g., int32, string, etc).

-Only [`simple`](#type-definitions-used-in-this-document) types are supported as metadata values.
 The metadata lifecycle is the same as its containing object, e.g., it will be deleted when the containing object is deleted.

-> ⚠️ **Issue** - do we need more complex metadata value types, and if so, how to represent capture what is supported? (e.g., anything Arrow can represent? a subset?)
->
-> **Proposal**: restrict to a mapping of string keys and `simple` values.
-Extend to complex types in the future as we have concrete use cases which warrant the complexity.
+> ℹ️ **Note** - it is possible the acceptable value types will be expanded in the future.
+It would be good if implementations allowed for this possibility.

 ## Foundational Types